-There are also useful panels where one can find the most frequent and used forms of the practical and authentic language.
+There are also useful panels where one can find the most frequent and used forms of practical and authentic language.

-For each grammatical unit there are exercises and tests that allow the student to assess their knowledge and progress.
+For each grammatical unit, there are exercises and tests that allow the student to assess their knowledge and progress.
 The solutions are found at the end of the book.

 “Grammatica avanzata della lingua italiana”

 This book is addressed to students that already possess a good knowledge of the Italian language, and want to further develop their competence.
-It is therefore suitable for students with a medium to advanced level, from B1 to C1.
+It is, therefore, suitable for students with a medium to advanced level, from B1 to C1.

 The text presents grammatical insights that, despite being widespread, rarely appear in Italian textbooks for foreigners.

-The grammar points are clear and the exercises and activities are highly informative concerning the Italian society and its culture.
-Moreover, in the previous volume there are small text boxes with useful tips.
+The grammar points are clear and the exercises and activities are highly informative concerning Italian society and its culture.
+Moreover, in the previous volume, there are small text boxes with useful tips.
 The solutions are included, thus making this textbook equally relevant to students who want to deepen their linguistic knowledge as autodidacts.

 “I verbi italiani”

 This book is entirely dedicated to the Italian verbal tenses and modes; which many foreign students consider difficult.
 This text provides the students with useful strategies to address these difficulties.